What’s on the table this summer?

 2 4 ounce cans mushrooms (very optional – we didn’t use them)

 You can, of course, add any other vegetables and spices you like.
 Chopped peppers are a good addition, for example.

 What to Do Next: Step by Step

 First, we chopped up the onions.
 We use an ulu knife (a gift) for this.
 It’s a special type of knife with a rounded blade that makes chopping vegetables quite easy.
 You basically grab the knife by the handle and rock it back and forth on the board – it chops vegetables quite well.

 We also chopped up the basil and oregano:

 We used fresh herbs in this.
 If you don’t have access to fresh herbs, dried basil and oregano work just fine.
 We just happen to have oregano all over the place this year (oregano sometimes just goes crazy in an herb garden), so we might as well use it.

-Then, cook the meat, onion, and garlic together in a big pot until the meat is browned (or until the onion is browned a bit and really flavorful if you’re not using meat).
+2. Cook the meat, onion, and garlic together in a big pot until the meat is browned

 Here’s the sauce after most of the simmering is finished.

-Once it’s done simmering, just split it into five equal batches and freeze four of them.
+4. Once it’s done simmering, just split it into five equal batches and freeze four of them

 We happened to have a bunch of leftover Ziploc quart freezer bags, which are perfect for this.
 Here are our bags, about ready to go into the freezer: